hauke96/the-green-spot/content/posts/iceland-2018-report-2/index.en.md

 We neede for the distance of about 25 meters ca. 15-20 minutes.

-{{< imgScale "innri-emstrua.png" "The Innri-Emstrua after fording it.
+{{< imgScale "innri-emstrua.png" "The Innri-Emstruá after fording it.
 Even though it dose not look like it, it was sometimes deeper than one meter.
 The impressions are sometimes deceiving."
 "500x" >}}

 ### Alternatives

 ### Danger of frostbites and nerve damages

-## Endless expanse on the Maelifellsandur
+## Endless expanse on the Mælifellsandur

-# Day 6: Maelifell
+# Day 6: Mælifell
 {{< smallDate "2018-07-23" >}}

-# Day 7: Maelifell → Holmsarlon
+# Day 7: Mælifell → Hólmsárlón
 {{< smallDate "2018-07-24" >}}

 ## River delta and waterfall